 Fiscal year 2019, which ended on June 30, 2019, was the first year the economy in Puerto Rico slightly improved and the central government increased its general fund net revenues by 41.2% against the previous year.
 This improvement was expected due to reconstruction funds being received after the hurricanes of 2017.
 However, not all the approved funds have been disbursed, causing the recovery to be slower than expected.
 That positive trend evaporated quickly when the island went on strike to oust the then governor of Puerto Rico in July 2019.
 Then in early January of 2020, the island was hit by a streak of earthquakes that continue to this day.
 It caused power outages and other problems that halted economic activity temporarily.
 More recently the current pandemic is expected to lower economic activity in fiscal 2020 and 2021.
 The favorable outlook the Fiscal Planning Board and Government had for the next couple of years has been adjusted downward.
-It is difficult to estimate at this time what the total impact on the economy will be, but Puerto Rico's economy will continue to struggle in the next 2-3 fiscal years.
+It is expected at this time that GDP will decrease by 1% in fiscal 2021 just like in fiscal year 2020.
+It is expected that Puerto Rico's economy will continue to struggle in the next 2-3 fiscal years.

-The earthquakes early in the year have not caused any disruptions to our farmers and only one borrower has lost their home as a result of damages to their house.
+The earthquakes early in the year have not caused any disruptions to our farmers and only one borrower lost their home as a result of damages to their house.
 Management assisted the member and did not incur any losses.
 Management does not expect any deterioration in credit quality as a result of the earthquakes and continued seismic activity.
-The pandemic has caused economic activity to decline sharply and the ag industry is not exempt.
-At the end of April the Association had received deferments for 85-95 customers.
+The pandemic has caused economic activity to decline sharply and early on the ag industry is not exempt.
+At the end of April, the Association received deferments for 85-95 customers which are now paying as agreed.
 The Board approved a pandemic relief program to assist our farmers during the pandemic through deferments and an emergency loan program to assist with short-term liquidity.
-Management is monitoring borrowers in the ornamental, plantain and other small crops to identify any long-term risks that could adversely impact the credit quality of the ACA.
-Management understands that the Association has sufficient capital to withstand considerable deterioration in credit quality as a result of continuing adverse economic conditions, pandemics or other natural disasters of large magnitude.
+Only two borrowers requested loans under the program and currently owe less than \$200.
+All agricultural sectors are performing well and as usual.
+The main challenge farmers are facing is capable labor willing to work for usual wages rather than staying home collecting unemployment benefits.
+Management understands that the Association has sufficient capital to withstand any considerable deterioration in credit quality as a result of continuing adverse economic conditions, pandemics or other natural disasters of large magnitude.
 As of the date of this report, Management does not anticipate further deterioration of the portfolio thru the end of the year.